The-Foreigners/The-Foreigners.github.io/objectives.md

   - Where is the Goliath temple?
 We left trail blazes towards temple off the road south.
     - Hire adventurers to find Serpent Queen Temple south of Orlane.
     - Coordinate with Misha, follow up with her about events at Orlane.
       - Is she staying in Keys?
-Is her order coverning up?
+Is her order covering up the incident?
       - Did she find anyone to help, or conduct any research?
   - What was the source and nature of the mind control?
   - What lore is there about the Serpent Queen?